metagame-xyz/evm-translator/src/core/contractInterpreters/README.md

     <br><br>
     **Dealing with "multicall" methods**

     Some contracts use methods like "multicall", which bundle multiple method calls into one.
 If your contract does this, have no fear!
-Simply use `"executed multiple transactions"` for your `action` field and don't worry about `keywords`.
+Simply use `"executed multiple actions"` for your `action` field and don't worry about `keywords`.
 Your `exampleDescriptionTemplate` could be something like `"{userAddress} {action} on {contractName}"` if you choose to fill this field.

     Make sure you implement all the important methods within `writeFunctions` that the multicall method could call.
 You can analyze the trace calls of a multicall transaction on [Bloxy.info](bloxy.info) in the "Execution trace" section.
 Only concern yourself with the first level of idented method calls.